Implementing a policy

 - A February 2013 report from the Higher Education Funding Council for England recommended (Sections 11 and 12) that works not deposited in an OA repository immediately upon publication should not be eligible for the new Research Excellence Framework (REF), the UK's national research-assessment program.
 HEFCE adopted this policy in March 2014.

 - The author manuscript deposited in the repository is typically not identical to the definitive published version, and its provenance should be made clear.
 This can and should be done in at least two ways.

-- First, each deposited article should be associated with the full citation for the published article.
-This may be done in a free text citation metadata field using any suitable citation style, or the equivalent information may be made available through a set of metadata fields providing journal name, volume, number, pages, etc.
+- First, each deposited manuscript or article should include the full citation to the published edition.
+This may be done in a free-text citation metadata field using any suitable citation style, or the equivalent information may be put in a set of metadata fields providing the date, journal name, volume, number, pages, etc.

 - on search results pages associated with each search result,